-The Advanced Training in Joint Immunology and Allergy program is a joint program between the Royal Australasian College of Physicians (RACP) and Royal College of Pathologists Australasia (RCPA).
+Advanced Training in Joint Immunology and Allergy is a joint program between the Royal Australasian College of Physicians (RACP) and Royal College of Pathologists of Australasia (RCPA).

-registration and have appointment to an appropriate Advanced Training Position.
+- been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.